Learn

 Savings (solid teal)

-balance — the cash savings balance, month by month.
-This is the line the goal condition is checked against.
-It's the strict result of the compounding formula above, with the kink at the debt-free month where monthly contribution steps up.
+balance.
+Your cash savings balance, month by month.
+This is the line the goal condition checks against.
+Strict result of the compounding formula above, with the kink at the debt-free month where monthly contribution steps up.

 Savings + equity (dashed teal)

-This line exists to show your total capital position if you sold the current home today.
-The savings line shows the strict simulation; this line shows the realistic picture at closing.
+This line shows your total capital position if you sold the current home today.
+The savings line is the strict simulation.
+This line is the realistic picture at closing.

 Goal today (horizontal reference)

 A horizontal dashed line at totalCashNeeded.
-This is the cash required to buy the target home at today's price.
-Where the savings + equity line crosses this horizontal line is when you'd be able to close — at today's prices.
+The cash required to buy the target home at today's price.
+Where the savings + equity line crosses this is when you'd be able to close at today's prices.

 Appreciated goal (dashed orange)

-This is the moving target.
-It plots the cash required if home prices keep rising:
+The moving target.
+Plots the cash required if home prices keep rising.

 appreciatedGoal(m) = targetHomePrice × (1 + monthlyAppreciation)^m × (downPaymentPercent + closingCostPercent)

 monthlyAppreciation = annualAppreciation / 12.
-This line slopes upward because the down payment and closing costs are both percentages of price, so as the home appreciates, your required cash grows with it.
+This line slopes up because the down payment and closing costs are both percentages of price.
+As the home appreciates, your required cash grows with it.

-The orange dot marks the first month where your savings + equity catches up to the appreciated goal.
-If the dot is far to the right of the savings goal dot, appreciation is moving the target faster than you're moving toward it.
-If the dot is missing from the chart, the model couldn't find a crossing within its window.
+The orange dot marks the first month your savings + equity catches up to the appreciated goal.
+If the dot is way to the right of the savings goal dot, appreciation is moving the target faster than you're moving toward it.
+If the dot is missing, the model couldn't find a crossing within its window.

 Debt-free vertical marker

 A vertical dashed line at debtFreeMonth, labeled "Debt-free".
 This is the month your monthly contribution steps up from currentMonthlySavings to monthlyContributionAfterDebt.
-You'll see the savings curve change slope at this line.
+You'll see the savings curve change slope right here.

 The goal dot (teal)

 A solid teal dot on the savings + equity line at the buy month.
-Its y-coordinate is totalSavedAtGoal + netEquity — your savings at the goal month, plus equity.
-Reading horizontally back to the y-axis tells you total capital at closing; reading vertically down to the x-axis tells you when.
+Its y-coordinate is totalSavedAtGoal + netEquity.
+Your savings at the goal month plus equity.
+Read horizontally back to the y-axis for total capital at closing.
+Read vertically down to the x-axis for when.

 The stat cards

 Below the buy date, the model shows seven stat cards.
-Each is derived directly from the simulation result.
+Each one comes straight from the simulation result.

 Total saved at goal

-totalSavedAtGoal — the savings balance on the month the goal condition is first satisfied.
+totalSavedAtGoal.
+The savings balance on the month the goal condition first hits.
 This is what your accounts hold at closing, before the equity transfer.

 Equity from home sale